Lima Memorial Health System Logo

 Causes

 Osteosarcoma is the most common bone cancer in children.
 Average age at diagnosis is 15.
-Boys and girls are just as likely to develop this tumor until the late teens, when it occurs more often in boys.
+Boys and girls are just as likely to develop this tumor until the late teens, after which it occurs more often in boys.
 Osteosarcoma is also common in people over age 60.

 The cause is not known.
 In some cases, osteosarcoma runs in families.
 At least one gene has been linked to an increased risk.
 This gene is also associated with familial retinoblastoma.
 This is a cancer of the eye that occurs in children.